Doctoral Candidate in Anthropology, University of Pennsylvania

 Hall, K. D. 2009.
 British Sikh Lives Lived in Translation.
 Everyday Life in South Asia, 2nd Edition.
 Bloomington: University of Indiana Press.

-Curator, Near East Section, Museum of Archaeology and Anthropology
+Curator, Near East Section, Penn Museum of Archaeology and Anthropology

 Grabar, Oleg, Renata Holod, James Knustad, and William Trousdale.
 1978.
 City in the Desert: An Account of the Archaeological Expedition to Qasr al-Hayr al-Sharqi, Syria.
 Harvard Middle East Monograph Series 23/24.
 Cambridge: Harvard University Press.